charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 ## Troubleshooting

-### I get an error message when running lxc/lxd init
+### I get an error message when running lxc or lxd init

 The most common cause of this message: